mrcrabs695/Dynamic-background-music/README.md

 Once started you can press "\<ctrl\> + \<alt\> + \<pause\>" to stop it

 ## NOTE
 Right now it just operates in the command line, but it will have a small gui to change the volume and start/stop the music.
-And for some reason when you try to stop it, it wont stop fully unless you terminate the process